KarlRamstedt/Modular-Options-Menu/README.md

 Other than that most of the scripts should work all the way back to even version 5.

 ## Supported Render Pipelines
 Both Universal and HighDefinition Render Pipelines are supported.
-Not all options are exposed to scripting (I assume they will be; Render Pipelines are still very much in active development), but reference implementations of most of the available options are included.
+Not all options are exposed to scripting (I assume they will be, Render Pipelines are still in active development), but reference implementations of most of the available options are included.

 ## External asset support
 [CheckForExternalAssets.cs](Scripts/NotForDirectUse/Editor/CheckForExternalAssets.cs) checks if external namespaces exist and compiles scripts accordingly.
 The moment you add any of the supported assets the options should recompile to support them. **Currently supported assets:**